As a charity, we are governed by our Board of Trustees who may appoint boards and committees and delegate such powers to them as it may think fit.

 President 2024-2026

 Annette has 35 years of international experience working within the pharmaceutical sector, including at Warner-Lambert, Pfizer and most recently GSK where she was Senior Vice President, Global Head of Product Development and Clinical Supply.
-She has been directly involved in the research, development and launch of over thirty new medicines in respiratory, infectious diseases, cancer and inflammatory conditions.
+She has been directly involved in the research, development and launch of over 30 new medicines in respiratory, infectious diseases, cancer and inflammatory conditions.

 She has a BSc in Chemistry (1982) and a PhD in Organic Synthesis (1985) from Imperial College London and has conducted postdoctoral research with a NATO fellowship at Ohio State University (1985-1987).

 In 2009, Annette was awarded an OBE in recognition of her services to the pharmaceutical sector.
+She is an Honorary Fellow of the Å·ÃÀAV and an Honorary Fellow of the British Pharmacological Society.
+She is the current President of the Å·ÃÀAV - 2024 – 2026.

 Professor Robert Mokaya OBE FÅ·ÃÀAV FRS